Gladys Adventure

 Is opening up a private group to others the same as an open group climb?
 A: No. A private group climb will never be as inexpensive as an open group climb.
 If you have a private group and wish to open it up for others, the price will only be reduced if others join and the amount for the climb will never be the same as an open group climb.
 But, you will always be in control of the group.
 Before anyone is added, we would seek your appoval first.

 How large are the open group climbs?
-A: Before the pandemic, the open groups had been averaging 4 - 5 climbers.
-Tourism currrently is just a fraction of how it was previously but is starting to rebound.
+A: The open groups have been averaging 5 - 7 climbers.
 We have no minimum or maximum number for the climbs.
 The number of climb staff varies according to the number of climbers.
-The largest open group climb that we have had so far has been 16 people.
-We have had a few open group climbs with only one climber.
+The largest open group climb that we have had so far has been 20 people.
+We have had some open group climbs with only one climber.
+We have not put an upper limit on the number of climbers because the participants have enjoyed the larger groups as much as the smaller groups.

 We welcome any questions or further information requests.